Nomadcxx/gSlapper/README.md

 <br>

-**gSlapper** is a high-performance wallpaper manager for Wayland that combines the best of [swww](https://github.com/Horus645/swww) and [mpvpaper](https://github.com/GhostNaN/mpvpaper).
-It uses GStreamer instead of libmpv, providing faster performance, better efficiency, and fixes memory leaks on NVIDIA Wayland systems while offering superior multi-monitor support.
+**gSlapper** is a wallpaper utility for Wayland that combines the best of [swww](https://github.com/Horus645/swww) and [mpvpaper](https://github.com/GhostNaN/mpvpaper).
+It uses GStreamer instead of libmpv making it more efficient and NVIDIA friendly for Wayland.
+Also offering superior multi-monitor support.

 ## Quick Start